GrigorijSchleifer/codeNewbie/README.md

 # origin	https://github.com/GrigorijSchleifer/Medizinische-Informatik.git (push)
 ```

-Next, I fetched the content from the bookdown-demo to my local repository
+Next, I fetched the content from the bookdown-demo to my local repository.

 ```bash
 # the pointer to the remote of the bookdown-demo is named book